Slaitroc/RicciPaoliGrisoni/RASD.md

 - **Recommendation/Match:** The result of the Recommendation Process.
 It is the match between a Student and an Internship Offer.
 - **Spontaneous Application:** The process of a Student manually applying for an Internship Offer that was not matched through the Recommendation Process.
 - <!--**Template Interview:** A collection of open-ended questions, quizzes, and calls that a Company can create.
 Each time a Company wants to interview a Student, they can select a Template Interview, or create a new one, and assign it to the Student.-->
 - **Interview:** The process of evaluating a Student's application for an Internship Offer done by a Company through the S&C platform.
+It consists of a series of question that the Student has to answer and the Company has to evaluate.
 - **Feedback:** Information provided by Students and Companies to the S&C platform to improve the Recommendation Process.
 - **Suggestion:** Information provided by the S&C platform to Students and Companies to improve their CVs and Internship Offer descriptions.
 - **Communication:** All of the interactions between Companies and University